 My typical recipe tends to be fairly high in sugar and fat; I usually add at least a cup of nuts (or seeds) and at least a cup of dates (usually more).
 Blended together in the food processor, they provide an ultra-sticky base to hold the rest of the ingredients together.
 And while they are both on the healthy spectrum when it comes to sugar and fat, I know some of you are looking for a snack option that’s lower in both.

 So after doing a bit of research on Pinterest, lots of recipes I saw used a blend of peanut butter and honey to act as the binder.
 I wanted to keep these bites strictly vegan, so honey was out, but the nut butter got me thinking…

-And all you have to do to get this magical mixture is blend together your peanut butter (or nut butter of choice) with some super soft medjool dates and water until it’s completely smooth.
-It’s basically a caramel flavored peanut butter.
+And all you have to do to get this magical mixture is blend together peanut butter (or nut butter of choice) with some super soft Medjool dates and water until it’s completely smooth.
+It’s basically a caramel-flavored peanut butter.
 And I want to spread it on ever-y-thang!

 The rest of the recipe is super straightforward.
 We just toss in our muesli, quinoa flakes, chia seeds, flaxseed meal and vanilla, stir everything together and form them into little balls.
 The whole thing takes maybe 15 minutes, rolling included.